‘How to' do basic Whole-Hearted Healing - for laypeople

 At this point, I would recommend that you write down just briefly what’s happening in the present that bugs you, how bad you feel about it, and a quick description of the memories you’ve recalled.
 Why?
 Because if we do it right, this stuff will disappear out of your life, and like many people I’ve worked with, you won’t be able to believe you ever had a problem, and so you’ll not continue healing because you think nothing happened!

-So, now to the crux of how to heal.
-Take a look at those traumatic memories.
-They’re like watching TV, aren’t they?
-In other words, your viewpoint is outside of your body, not out of your eyes (some people are aware that it’s both).
-THIS IS THE PROBLEM.
+This is the problem.
 A part of us has the ability to leave our body during painful times, and naturally enough does.
 Unfortunately, the feelings we had at that time stay with us and never go away!
 They just lie around waiting until something in the present triggers them again.
 So, what to do?

-To heal this memory, all you do is reverse what happened.
-Instead of leaving your body, you go into it AND FEEL WHAT YOU DIDN’T WANT TO FEEL THE FIRST TIME.
+and feel what you didn't want to feel the first time.
 So, how to do this?
 It turns out that there is only one critically important place in our body that we must stay in, in order to heal - that is in the center of the chest, about midway between the nipples.
 The simplest way to understand what I want you to do is to place and keep your hand on your chest there, in the present.
 This gives you a body sensation in the present to remind you of what it feels like to be in your chest, while you’re in the past.
 So, go back to that image in the past where you went out of your body.
-Now, put yourself back into your body in the past by looking out of your eyes at what was happening, feeling your body as it was, and ESPECIALLY STAYING IN YOUR CHEST IN THE PAST.
+Now, put yourself back into your body in the past by looking out of your eyes at what was happening, feeling your body as it was, and especially staying in your chest in the past.

 Now, allow yourself to feel what happened.
 Sometimes this is much easier to say than to do, because we didn’t want to feel it in the first place.
 Whatever you do, don’t try and change the past.
 Not only doesn’t this work, it causes you not to heal.
 Just accept what happened.
 So, if you do this, a very interesting thing happens.
 It’s just like you are draining a cup (of emotional liquid) through a tube.
 With some practice, you can actually feel the emotion flowing into your chest and dissolving there, like your chest was some sort of drain.
 Regardless of whether you feel that or not, as you stay with the feeling, suddenly it just runs out and ends.
 Now, one of 3 things happens then.
 You either 1) feel peaceful calm, and light; 2) another feeling that was hidden under the last one comes up, and you just drain it away too; 3) an earlier memory arises, and you skip to that one to heal.